Frequently Asked Questions - Transfer Students

 Do I need to send transcript(s) to UC?

 You are required to send an official transcript from every college or university you have attended besides the University of Cincinnati regardless of the number of credits you received.
+Please visit our Application Infomation page to see how to request transcripts.

 How do I send my transcript(s) to UC?